KeremAR/proxmox-k3s/README.md

 ---

-This completes the setup for Nextcloud with persistent storage and a fully functioning K3s cluster on Proxmox.
+This completes the setup for Nextcloud with persistent storage and a fully functioning K3s cluster in a Proxmox environment.